What are the values of your company?

 Do you use pesticides?

-- All efforts to minimize pest damage leverage nature.
-For example, Hummingbird Medicinals works to create an environment alive with things like ladybugs and hummingbirds that remove harmful pests from plants.
+All efforts to minimize pest damage leverage nature.
+Our farmers work to create an environment alive with things like ladybugs and hummingbirds that remove harmful pests from plants.

 Why do you use CO2 extraction?